Overtekk/NetPractice/README.md

 - **Destination**: The destination specifies a network address on which a host is the end target of the packets.
 The route of `default` or `0.0.0.0/0`, is the route that takes effect when no other route is available for an IP destination address.
 The default route will use the next-hop address to send the packets on their way without giving a specific destination.
 The default route will match any network.

--** Next hop**: The next hop refers to the next closest router a packet can go through.
+- **Next hop**: The next hop refers to the next closest router a packet can go through.
 It is the IP address of the next router on the packet's way.
 Every single router maintains its routing table with a next hop address.

 ---